Skip to main content

 Privacy and behavioral economics

 Laura Brandimarte joined the Eller College of Management in 2015 after two years as a post-doctoral fellow at Carnegie Mellon University, where she also earned her PhD in public policy and management (2012).
-Her areas of research include privacy, the psychology of self-disclosure and the social dynamics of privacy decision making and information sharing.
+Her research investigates the ethics of technology, with a primary focus on privacy and security.

 Courses